PREPARE FOR THE TREK

 climb pico duarte!

 In November the trek begins.
 You will conquer the water crisis, while conquering the 27.6 mile hike up Pico Duarte!
 After the three day trek, you will visit a community that BLUE has worked with to overcome the crisis.

-Prior to departing to the Dominican Republic, you will be invited to attend our Preparation Meetings in August and October.
+Prior to departing to the Dominican Republic, you will be invited to attend our Preparation Meetings.
 These meetings are designed to get you mentally ready for the trek, as well as get to know your fellow hikers.
 We will go through everything you need to know, how to stay safe while on the hike, what to pack, as well as fundraising tips.
 For all of our out of town (South Florida) participants, we will send you the virtual prep meeting kit in September.

 Traveling to the Dominican Republic and exposing yourself to high exertion and altitude can take its toll, so it is vital to look after your health for weeks leading up to the trip.
 The likelihood of any injuries are minimized when you are well prepared.

 Our biggest tip for staying healthy is to train at least two months before your trek.
-We will begin weekly training sessions on Saturday mornings at the Key Biscayne bridge in late August, early September.
+We recommend beginning weekly training sessions on Saturday mornings at the Key Biscayne bridge in early September.